michaelsnook/mutual-aid-listing/README.md

 AIRTABLE_BASE_ID=""
 AIRTABLE_TABLE_NAME="Destinations"
 ```

-You can find your API key and Base ID by clicking "Help" and then "API Documentation".
-Table name in the example is "Destinations" (case sensitive name).

 You're now ready to go.
 If you want to customize the Airtable base, please refer to [`gatsby-source-airtable` plugin documentation](https://www.gatsbyjs.org/packages/gatsby-source-airtable/).